-The SPI serial interface of the ADT7516/ADT7517/ADT7519 consists of four wires: $\overline{CS}$ , SCLK, DIN, and DOUT.
-The $\overline{CS}$ is used to select the device when more than one device is connected to the serial clock and data lines.
-The $\overline{CS}$ is also used to distinguish between any two separate serial communications (see Figure 67 for a graphical explanation).
-The SCLK is used to clock data in and out of the part.
-The $D{IN}$ line is used to write to the registers, and the DOUT line is used to read data back from the registers.
-The recommended pull-up resistor value is between 500 $\Omega$ and 820 $\Omega$ .
+The SPI serial interface of the ADT7518 consists of four wires: \overline{CS} , SCLK, DIN, and DOUT.
+The \overline{CS} line is used to select the device when more than one device is connected to the serial clock and data lines.
+The \overline{CS} line is also used to distinguish between any two separate serial communications (see Figure 63 for a graphical explanation).
+The SCLK line is used to clock data in and out of the part.
+The D{IN} line is used to write to the registers, and the DOUT line is used to read data back from the registers.
+The recommended pull-up resistor value is between 500 Ω and 820 Ω .